SujalXplores/SujalShah3234/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Angular Project
+- 🔭 I’m currently working on a my final year project!
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Advance JavaScript
-- 💬 Ask me about Flutter
-- 📫 How to reach me: shahc9437@gmail.com
+- 👯 I’m looking to collaborate with other content creators
+- 🥅 2021 Goals: Contribute more to Open Source projects
+- ⚡ Fun fact: I love to play chess and listen music

 ---